solsurfer/oh-dev-reusable-asset/README.md

 ## Owls Head Digital
-# Change readme to reflect new objectsives for project
+# Change readme to reflect new goals for project

 # Hello Edge